This page has paths:

 I have inclosed herein an exact draught of as much of this Rom[an] pav[ement] as we bared and discover’d, with ye colours of ye little stones as they stand in ye work, which I took upon ye place; and when that I discover and take ye rest, I shall make bold to present ye same unto you, with some of ye very figures, if I might be so happy as to know that this and they would be acceptable unto you.
 (De la Pryme 1870, 213)

-Thomas Gale (1636-1702) was also a prominent Fellow of the Royal Society and communicated de la Pryme’s letter about the mosaic to the Society.
+Thomas Gale (1636-1702) was a prominent antiquary as well as a Fellow of the Royal Society, to which he communicated de la Pryme’s letter about the mosaic.
 A copy of the letter, significantly altered for publication and re-dated 2 August 1700, was published in the Philosophical Transactions (De la Pryme 1700) and de la Pryme was duly elected FRS in 1702.
 The edited letter combines much of the original of 22 July 1699 with an account added later of the northernmost section of the Roman road from London to the River Humber.
-At this time, the Philosophical Transactions regularly included letters on archaeological discoveries from Roman Britain, which fit into the journal’s domain of “natural knowledge” as it was conceived at that time.
+At this time, the Philosophical Transactions regularly included letters on archaeological discoveries from Roman Britain, which were ascribed to the category of “natural knowledge” as it was conceived at that time.
 By 1747, Vetusta Monumenta was the more obvious choice for such a publication.
 The published version of the letter makes no mention of de la Pryme’s original intention to take up some or all parts of the pavement for display, and it even seems to alter the facts by stating that it would be redundant to enclose an image because he does “not find that [the Roxby pavement] is so fine as some in Cambden, or Ciampini, that has lately writ upon this subject” (1700, 567).
 From the original letter, we know that he did send Gale a drawing (as well as specimens).
 This revision might be due to a refusal by the journal’s editors to publish an illustration, as high-quality illustrations were not a focus of the Philosophical Transactions at this time.
 When a similar article did include images (Lyster 1707), they were crude and hastily done.

 Reception History: Winterton

 Stovin’s interest in de la Pryme’s research shows that there was continuity amidst these changes, particularly in the passion for local antiquities that both men shared.
 In 1747, shortly before the discovery at Winterton, Stovin published a letter concerning his archaeological investigation of a local legend together with an original poem of de la Pryme’s about this same legend of a hermit living near Hatfield in South Yorkshire (De la Pryme 1747).
 Both made repeated excursions to the wetlands of Hatfield Chase near the border of Lincolnshire and Yorkshire, which included the peat bog known as Thorne and Hatfield Moors.
 De la Pryme made a special study of wood preserved in the peat bog, described as a “subterraneous forest” in his second article in the Philosophical Transactions (De la Pryme 1701).
-Stovin, following in his footsteps, discovered a perfectly preserved pre-Roman female corpse in this bog (Stukeley, 2.292).
-These details are relevant because they provide an archaeological context for the discovery of the two North Lincolnshire pavements, both discovered by antiquaries eager to trace the deep histories preserved in local soil.
-Tellingly, Stukeley places these discoveries side by side in the one letter of his that mentions the pavement, which suggests that he had received a copy of Mitley’s first drawing (of the Ceres pavement).
+Stovin, following in his footsteps, discovered a perfectly preserved female corpse, thought to be pre-Roman at the time, in this bog (Stukeley, 2.292; cf. Turner and Rhodes 1992).
+These materials help to show that the two North Lincolnshire pavements depicted here were both discovered by antiquaries eager to trace the deep histories preserved in local soil.
+Stukeley places Stovin's discoveries side by side in the one letter of his that mentions the pavement, which suggests that he had received a copy of Mitley’s first drawing (of the Ceres pavement).
 Reporting on his visit to the Spalding Gentlemen’s Society in October 1747, he states: “I entertained ‘em with a drawing of the mosaic pavement lately found in our county, near the Humber.
 Mr. Stovin, who sent it me, tells me, last summer, he took up the body of a woman in the moors near Crowl, in Yorkshire, with the hair on her head, nails on her fingers” (292).
 Stukeley, who shared de la Pryme’s interest in the theory of the earth, devoted considerably more space to the peat bog than to the pavement.
 A week later, Drake wrote to Stukeley to say that Mitley was now recording the Orpheus pavement (293-94), but Stukeley’s replies to Stovin and Drake are not preserved.
 In his letter to Stukeley of 23 August, Stovin had made a special point of mentioning the Roxby pavement discovered earlier, claiming that it was “yet almost intire” (Stukeley 1883, 2.291).

 Production of the Print